-Pueblo Montubio is an ethnic group of 1.5 million people throughout the Ecuadorian coast, specifically in the provinces of Guayas, Manabí, Los Rios, and El Oro, and in subtropical regions in Bolivar, Azuay, Chimborazo, and Loja.
-Pueblo Montubio carry a mixed heritage of Spanish, Indigenous, and Afro-Ecuadorian culture and are proud of their mixed-identity through their rich history of oral tradition, rodeo, and amorfinos.
+Pueblo Montubio is an ethnic group of 1.5 million people on the Ecuadorian coast, specifically in the provinces of Guayas, Manabí, Los Rios, El Oro, and in subtropical regions in Bolivar, Azuay, Chimborazo, and Loja.
+Pueblo Montubio is a mixed heritage group of Spanish, Indigenous, and Afro-Ecuadorian cultures.
+They are a proud people with a colorful oral tradition, Indian rodeos, and sets of amorfinos.

 Their culture is tied to farm life and a great respect for nature.
-They spend most of their waking hours taking good care of cattle and of crops.
+They spend most of their waking hours looking after their cattle and crops.
 Both men and women follow three Montubio virtues: courage, perseverance, and labor.
-Their machete is what symbolizes Montubio culture as a community.
+Their machete is a proud symbol of Montubio heritage.